Tenbury High Ormiston Academy follow the government guidance which can be found here: Departmental Safeguarding Guidance (pdf – external link)

 We will continue to post here the most recent and important PREVENT guidance that we receive which will support us all (staff, parents, pupils).

 You probably all know that the government has invested in the Prevent programme to try to protect young people from being radicalised.
 All staff working with children should receive training about it.
 Prevent is closely linked with the duty placed on schools to promote British values including teaching about democracy, the rule of law, individual liberty and mutual respect and tolerance of those of different faiths and beliefs.
 We have a statement of British values on the website and we report to our Board of Governors on how we teach these values.
-At the last GB meeting the Head and Deputy Boys and Girls met the governors and were questioned about all aspects of their schooling.
+At a GB meeting the Head and Deputy Boys and Girls met the governors and were questioned about all aspects of their schooling.
 They were able to give a clear understanding of how British values are being promoted in school but it is important that all other pupils are able to demonstrate their understanding as well.

 We have included teaching British values into our RE offer as Modern Studies and we promote it through assemblies and Guidance time activities, such as last term’s vote about the bombing of Syria.
 We recognise it is important for our young people to gain an understanding of other faiths and religions because we are not representative of the ethnic mix of many other parts of the country.
 We have to be aware of the risk of pupils being drawn into right-wing or single issue protest extremism.
 So we recognise our duty is to promote debate and curiosity to enable children to think for themselves.